 There are plenty of apps in Samsung's app store, and they run relatively smoothly for the most part.
 The built-in media player supports most common audio and video formats.

-The remote has changed a bit from the Samsung Q60/Q60T QLED's.
+The remote has changed from the 2020 Samsung TVs.
 It no longer uses disposable batteries; instead, it has an internal battery that you can charge via the solar panel on the back of the remote or through the USB-C port at the bottom.
-The 'Ambient Mode' button has been replaced with the 'Multi View' function, which is essentially a Picture-in-Picture mode.
+The 'Ambient Mode' button has been replaced with the 'Multi View' function, essentially a Picture-in-Picture mode.

 There's still a built-in microphone for voice control, and you can choose your preferred digital assistant: Bixby, Alexa, or Google.
 Most commands work, like starting an app, changing some settings, or asking for general info.
 However, you can't search for content within a specific app, like Netflix.
 The OneRemote feature lets you use the remote to control other external devices, even if they don't support CEC.

 There's a single button at the bottom right corner of the screen, below the Samsung branding.
-It lets you power the TV On/Off, change the input and channel, as well as adjust the volume.
+It lets you power the TV On/Off, change the input and channel, and adjust the volume.

 Our unit was manufactured in February 2021; you can see the label here.

 The Samsung Q60A is a decent TV overall.
-However, it isn't much of an improvement over the Samsung Q60/60T QLED, and there are better TVs in the same price range or cheaper, such as the Hisense H9G.
-For more options, check out our recommendations for the best 4K TVs, the best 4k TVs for watching TV shows, and the best HDR TVs.
+However, it isn't much of an improvement over the Samsung Q60/60T QLED, and there are better TVs in the same price range or cheaper, like the Hisense H9G.

 The Samsung Q70/Q70A QLED is better overall than the Samsung Q60/Q60A QLED.
 The Q70A offers better performance and more features.
 While they're both VA panels, the Q70A has a higher contrast ratio and similar viewing angles.
 It also has a faster response time, a 120Hz panel, and extra gaming features like VRR and ALLM, as well as an HDMI 2.1 port for advanced consoles.
 Meanwhile, the Q60A is limited to 60Hz and lacks most extra features.
 However, it's available in smaller sizes than the Q70A.